Skip to main content

 staticMode: true,

-When your page is rendered, the DevCycle configuration that is available at that time as well as the user data provided during the build will be used to provide the values for DevCycle variables.
+When your page is rendered, the DevCycle configuration that is available at that time as well as the static user data that is available from the user getter will be used to provide the values for DevCycle variables.
 Realtime configuration updates that are received while someone is viewing a statically-rendered page will still trigger a re-render of the page with the new configuration data.

 If you wish to rebuild your static pages when a DevCycle configuration changes, consider setting up a DevCycle Webhook to trigger your build process.